Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 Click 'Ok'
 You should see your new entry in the table
 By default, your new entry will be enabled automatically Currently, there's no way to disable an entry.
-Just remove it by select the row and clicking 'Remove' If you want to keep this entry but disable it, you can boolean value to false through the platformAuthentication.json file
+Just remove it by selecting the row and click 'Remove' If you want to keep this entry but disable it, you can boolean value to false through the platformAuthentication.json file
 ```